-Warren, wife Nicola and the kids live on a 50 acre farm “Augusts’ Harvest” just north of Stratford, Ontario.
-They supply garlic, shallots, and Saskatoon berries to distribution channels as varied as CSA food boxes to large grocery chains and seed houses across North America.
+Warren lives on a 50 acre farm “Augusts’ Harvest” just north of Stratford, Ontario.
+They supply garlic and shallots to distribution channels to large grocery chains and seed houses across North America.

 Both immigrant grandfathers given names were August as well as being Warren’s middle name.
 So the farm name is not about being austere, or about a time of year, but refers to new starts in life.